okami101/vuetify-admin/packages/docs/guide/tutorial.md

 vue add vtec-admin
 ```

 The last step will finish installation process with additional questions.
 Select `JSON Server` as **data provider**, you can always edit it after by simple couple of code lines.
-Let the approprate default **API endpoint** according to the local previous launched JSON server.
-In this tutorial we don't need (for now) any **authentication** or full **static dashboard** so we can let them disabled.
+Let the appropriate default **API endpoint** according to the local previous launched JSON server.
+In this tutorial we don't need (for now) any **authentication** so we can let it disabled.
+Enabled **users** and **material** theme, no need for **static dashboard**.
 Then launch app by `yarn serve` you should arrive to this step :

 ![dashboard](/assets/tutorial/dashboard.png)